Great Books of the World – Part 34

 Theme from “Jurassic Park” by John Williams, conducted by John Williams and Vienna Philharmonic (courtesy of Deutsche Grammophon):

-6. Thank you, Michele, for your kind comments!
+Thank you, Allan, for your wonderful comments!
 Greatly appreciated!

 Joanna